bacalhau-project/bacalhau/docs/getting-started/installation.md

 The job id above is shown in its full form.
 For convenience, you can use the shortened version, in this case: `3b39baee`.
 We will store that portion of the job id in an environment variable so that we can reuse it later on.

-After the above command is run, a job is submitted to the public network, which processes the job as described in the [Job Lifecycle page](../about-bacalhau/architecture#job-lifecycle).
+After the above command is run, a job is submitted to the public network, which processes the job.
 To check the current job's state, we can use the `list` verb as shown below.

 ```shell
 $ export JOB_ID=3b39baee # make sure to use the right job id from the docker run command